learn-with-aws/terraform/README.md

 # Terraform Interview Questions

+## What is a null resource in Terraform?

+A terraform null resource is a configuration that runs like a standard terraform resource block but does not create any resources.
+This may sound like a strange and useless resource, but it can be useful in various situations to work around limitations in Terraform.

 ## How can you define dependencies in Terraform?

 Terraform has built-in dependency management. **Terraform has two kinds of dependencies between resources- implicit and explicit dependencies.**